Home » 30+ Navratri Recipes | Vrat Ka Khana | Fasting Recipes » Vrat Ki Papdi Chat | Kuttu Ki Papdi | Baked Buckwheat Savory Crackers Chat

 9. Assembly of vrat ki papdi chat– gather all ingredients at one place to make a chat.

 10. On a plate arrange 6-8 papdis.
-Place 1 teaspoon chopped boil potatoes.
+Place 1 tsp chopped boil potatoes.

 11. Pour beaten curd on every papdi.
 Add tamarind chutney & coriander chutney as per requirement.